 As power prices in Australia continue to soar upwards and the threat of a repeat of state-wide blackouts loom – finding the key to unlocking reliable, 24-7, high quality, cheap, climate friendly energy at scale is becoming more and more urgent.
 The race is on and the question on everyone’s lips is: what will it take for Australia, with its abundant renewable resources, to lead the global marketplace in this space?

 Energy Hack 17 is hosted by the Melbourne Energy Institute, with founding partner Powershop.
 It’s the second year we have brought together a community of hackers, hustlers and hipsters – determined to harness the consumer and technology revolution in energy.
-With the help and support of this year’s event partners: Victorian State Government, City of Melbourne, ZEN Energy, Deloitte, Allens, Citipower/Powercor, we are excited to bring you an even bigger and better event.
+With the help and support of this year’s event partners: Victorian State Government, City of Melbourne, AEMO, Citipower/Powercor, Deloitte, Allens, DB Results, ZEN Energy, Clean Energy Council, and Intelligent Energy Systems (IES) we are excited to bring you an even bigger and better event.